Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/extensions/calling-sdk/content_run-the-demo-calling-app_txt.md

-# HubSpot CRM API: Calling Extensions SDK
+# HubSpot Calling Extensions SDK Documentation

-This document details the HubSpot Calling Extensions SDK, allowing developers to integrate custom calling functionality into their HubSpot apps.
+This document details the HubSpot Calling Extensions SDK, enabling custom calling options within the HubSpot CRM.

 ## Overview

-The Calling Extensions SDK enables apps to provide a custom calling option directly from CRM records.
-It consists of three key components:
+The Calling Extensions SDK facilitates communication between your calling application and HubSpot.
+It consists of three core components:

-* **Calling Extensions SDK (JavaScript):** Facilitates communication between your app and HubSpot.
+1. **Calling Extensions SDK (JavaScript):** Enables message exchange between your app and HubSpot.
-* **Calling Settings Endpoints (API):** Configure calling settings for each connected HubSpot account.
+2. **Calling Settings Endpoints (API):** Configure settings for your app on a per-HubSpot account basis.
-* **Calling iFrame:**  Displays your app to HubSpot users; configured via the calling settings endpoints.

-For details on the in-app calling experience, refer to [this knowledge base article](link-to-knowledge-base-article).
-Once integrated, your app will appear in the HubSpot call switcher.
+3. **Calling iFrame:** Your app's user interface, displayed within HubSpot.

 **Note:** Currently, only outgoing calls are supported.

 ## Getting Started

-### 1. Run the Demo Calling App
+### 1. Run the Demo App

-Test the SDK using two demo apps:
+Two demo apps are available for testing:

-* **`demo-minimal-js`:** Minimal implementation (JavaScript, HTML, CSS).
-SDK instantiation is in `index.js`.
+* **`demo-minimal-js`:** Minimal implementation using JavaScript, HTML, and CSS (`index.js` shows SDK instantiation).
-* **`demo-react-ts`:**  More comprehensive implementation (React, TypeScript, Styled Components).
-SDK instantiation is in `useCti.ts`.
+* **`demo-react-ts`:** More comprehensive example using React, TypeScript, and Styled Components (`useCti.ts` shows SDK instantiation).

-**Note:** Demo apps use mock data and aren't fully functional calling apps.
+**Note:**  Demo apps use mock data and aren't fully functional calling applications.

-### 2. Install the Demo App
+### 2. Install the Demo App (Optional)

-To install the demo app locally:

 1. Install Node.js.
-2. Clone, fork, or download the ZIP of the repository.
+2. Clone or download the repository.
-3. Navigate to the project's root directory.
+3. Navigate to the demo app directory:
-4. Run the appropriate command:

-   * **`demo-minimal-js`**: `cd demos/demo-minimal-js && npm i && npm start`
+   * `demo-minimal-js`: `cd demos/demo-minimal-js && npm i && npm start`
-   * **`demo-react-ts`**: `cd demos/demo-react-ts && npm i && npm start`
+   * `demo-react-ts`: `cd demos/demo-react-ts && npm i && npm start`

-This installs dependencies and starts the app at `https://localhost:9025/`.
-You might need to bypass a security warning.
+4. Access the app at `https://localhost:9025/` (may require bypassing a security warning).

 ### 3. Launch the Demo App from HubSpot

-1. Navigate to HubSpot records (Contacts > Contacts or Contacts > Companies).
+1. Go to HubSpot Contacts > Contacts or Contacts > Companies.
 2. Open your browser's developer console.
-3. Run the appropriate `localStorage` command (choose one based on whether you installed the app):
+3. Set `localStorage` based on your installation method:

-   * **Installed `demo-minimal-js` or `demo-react-ts`:** `localStorage.setItem('LocalSettings:Calling:installDemoWidget', 'local');`
+   * **Installed:** `localStorage.setItem('LocalSettings:Calling:installDemoWidget', 'local');`
-   * **Uninstalled `demo-minimal-js`:** `localStorage.setItem('LocalSettings:Calling:installDemoWidget', 'app:js');`
+   * **`demo-minimal-js` (uninstalled):** `localStorage.setItem('LocalSettings:Calling:installDemoWidget', 'app:js');`
-   * **Uninstalled `demo-react-ts`:** `localStorage.setItem('LocalSettings:Calling:installDemoWidget', 'app');`
+   * **`demo-react-ts` (uninstalled):** `localStorage.setItem('LocalSettings:Calling:installDemoWidget', 'app');`

-4. Refresh the page and select the demo app from the "Call from" dropdown in the call switcher.
+4. Refresh the page, click the "Call" icon, select the demo app from the dropdown, and click "Call".

-### 4. Install the Calling Extensions SDK
+### 4. Install the SDK

 Add the SDK as a dependency: